woocommerce/woocommerce/readme.txt

 * New gallery on single product pages with better mobile support, PhotoSwipe and Zoom.
 * Removed last order from customers part of the API due to performance concerns - use orders endpoint instead.
 Other order data on the endpoint is now transient cached.
 * Use all paid statuses in $customer->get_total_spent().
+* Move location of billing email field to work with password managers.

 * CRUD - Optimised variable product sync.
 Upper/lower price meta is no longer stored, just the main prices, if a child has weight, and if a child has dimensions.
 * CRUD - Removed WP_Query from up-sells.php and related.php and replaced with PHP foreach loop (since we already have the product IDs).